rlivingsus/misc/standaloneBooks.md

 - Trichter, Judd: Love in the Age of Mechanical Reproduction
 - Trotter, William: Frozen Hell
 - Tuchman, Barbara: March of Folly: From Troy to Vietnam; The Guns of August
+- Tuhovsky, Ian: The Art of Reading People (kindle)
 - Turnbull, Cadwell: The Lesson
 - Urschel, John: Mind & Matter
 - Vance, Jack: The Eyes of the Overworld